maliha-chaity/Data-Analysis/Tableau/IMDB movies/ReadMe.md

-In this tableau project, I have shown some details information about IMDB movies using tableu.
+In this tableau project, I have shown some details information about IMDB movies using tableau.
 The representation can be seen from this link: https://public.tableau.com/profile/maliha.momtaz#!/vizhome/IMDBmoviedetails/IMDBmoviesdetails